Phone numbers

 These issues might also affect you as an adult, especially if you bottle up any feelings you have around these issues.

-They may leave you with a number of negative automatic thoughts: “I’m a failure, I’m no good at anything”, or negative assumptions: “I will never make anything of myself; everything I touch is doomed to failure”.
-These feelings may have been implanted in our sub-conscious minds many years ago by a figure in authority.
-We want to get past them but we fear that they might be true.
+They may leave you with a number of negative automatic thoughts: 'I’m a failure, I’m no good at anything', or negative assumptions: 'I'll never make anything of myself; everything I touch is doomed to failure'.
+These feelings may have been implanted in our subconscious minds many years ago by a figure in authority.
+We want to get past them but we fear they might be true.

 Other health complications

-It is common for people who are diagnosed with an anxiety disorder to also have issues with other areas of their health.
+It's common for people who are diagnosed with an anxiety disorder to also have issues with other areas of their health.
 For example, anxiety is common symptom of depression, and many people who live with depression might develop an anxiety disorder because of their struggles with mental health.

-Sometimes, an unbearable anxiety can be “converted” into a more acceptable physical symptom such as back pain, or migraine, or even a paralysis.
+Sometimes, an unbearable anxiety can be 'converted' into a more acceptable physical symptom such as back pain, or migraine, or even a paralysis.
 We can search for an underlying physical problem and have numerous investigations that fail to find a source.
 It is then that the possibility of everything being caused by anxiety arises.

-When to get Help for Anxiety
+When to get help for anxiety

-If your anxiety is getting in the way of your ability to lead a normal life, or your symptoms for anxiety have persisted over many days and weeks, it might be time to seek extra support.
+If your anxiety is getting in the way of your ability to lead a normal life, or your symptoms for anxiety have persisted over many days and weeks, it might be time to get support.
 Anxiety is a treatable mental health condition, and sufferers are able to make a full recovery and return to normal.

-The first place to go is your local GP.
+The first place to go is your GP.
 They can assess your symptoms, offer a diagnosis for anxiety and outline treatment options.

 In most cases, anxiety can be treated with therapy and/or medication.
 These can be delivered through one of our many different treatment programmes, such as intensive inpatient stays, outpatient or day care therapy sessions that fit in with your life and work commitments.
 We also offer online therapy that allows you to recover from the comfort of your own home.